CrossyChainsaw/Portfolio/README.md

 *You design and build user-friendly, full-stack web applications.*

 ### C-Models
 I started off making an architecture for my web application.
+This gives me a good summary of what i should make.

 ![C-Models](https://github.com/CrossyChainsaw/Portfolio/blob/master/Assets/img/C-Models.png)

 *C1-Model and C2-Model*

+### User Stories
+Next I chose a user story and implemented it into the application.
+If the user story was entirely completed I continued with another one.
+Like this I tried to realise as many user stories as possible

 ## Outcome 2: Software quality
 *You use software tooling and methodology that continuously monitors and improve the software quality during software development.*